shmckl/CT-Scan-Render/README.md

 ![Slides](img/slides.gif)

-*This project was completed in spring 2021 as part of the Computer Graphics module at Swansea university and was uploaded to GitHub in 2024.
+*This project was completed in spring 2021 as part of the Computer Graphics module at Swansea university and was uploaded to GitHub in 2024 in order to avoid academic misconduct.